gaboreszaki/NorthWebDeployer/README.md

 - [x] Git select branch
 - [x] Symlink generation
 - [x] Custom After Build Commands
+- [x] Rollback
+- [x] Optional - Persistent Images
 - [ ] Self Update
-- [x] Rollback
 - [ ] Config generator

 Builders:

 - [x] Laravel Build process
 - [x] Vue Build process

 Feature Flags:

 - [ ] Is_production

 ___

 ### Requirements:

 - Ubuntu 18.04 or later
 - builder requirements:
     - composer
     - NPM
     - bash
     - compatible user on the target system

 ### Installation:

 __Before you start the installation, we are highly recommend to create a user on your target system without sudo permissions, but with write access to the destination folder.__

 After you created and logged in to the user, please follow this steps:

 1. __Get the deployer app__

    Clone the project into your user's folder on the target system.
     ```bash
        git clone https://github.com/gaboreszaki/deployer.git
     ```
 2. __Create Config files__

    Create a file called `YOUR_DOMAIN_NAME.config.sh` in the `/config` directory.
-    >examples: `cv.northweb.dev.config.sh`, `example.com.config.sh`, `dev.example.com.config.sh`
+   > examples: `cv.northweb.dev.config.sh`, `example.com.config.sh`, `dev.example.com.config.sh`

    Template for config files:
     ```bash
     #!/usr/bin/env bash